Name me 5 smartphone brands you can think of.

 Pro Tip: If you want to achieve more brand awareness, you can also go the extra mile by guest blogging on other websites.

-Some marketing pros have been proclaiming that guest blogging is DEAD since the stone age! đ”
+Some marketing pros have been proclaiming that guest blogging has been dead since the Stone Age! 😵

 BUT, I can assure you that this digital marketing tactic still remains alive and well, to promote your brand.